gamedig/rust-gamedig/README.md

 Curious about the history and what changed between versions?
 Everything is in the [CHANGELOG](CHANGELOG.md) file.

 ## Contributing
-If you want see your favorite game/service being supported here, open an issue, and I'll prioritize it (or do a pull request if you want to implement it yourself)!
+If you want to see your favorite game/service being supported here, open an issue, and I'll prioritize it (or do a pull request if you want to implement it yourself)!